-When you go there’s one thing that you can not miss.
+When you go there’s a few things that you can not miss.

 Small restaurants at every corner full of every kind of food imaginable.
 Tiny plates of mezze showcasing the bounty that is Turkish cuisine – from every corner of the country – complimented by shot glasses of raki or thick coffee that leaves a reminder of the richness of this culture.
+Istanbul’s street food is literally everywhere you look.
 Istanbul is unlike anywhere else.

 It really is.

 I never encountered a single person in Turkey that was hostile or even rude.
 Everyone was incredibly nice, welcoming and friendly.
 To me the types of interactions I have completely change how I view a place so this is a big deal.
 Luckily Istanbul is great!

 This city is so old and has such a rich and diverse history.
 There are layers upon layers of it and no matter where you turn you’re met with a different facet of that experience.
 It’s peppered into everything about the place and makes it truly unique.

 If you’re sold on a visit then you’ll want to read the rest of this massive post to discover what I loved and how to plan your own Istanbul vacation!

 Do I need a visa to enter Turkey?

 This depends on your nationality.
 For me, as an American I do need a visa.
 It’s very simple to apply online ahead of your trip for an e-visa.
 The price is $15 and after you fill out the questionnaire and pay your fee you are given a printable receipt.
 Just present this at immigration control and continue.
 If you’re unsure whether your country requires a visa or not you can check on the government’s tourism ministry website.
 You also can apply for a visa on arrival but it will take a bit more time.